-Whether working in a paid or voluntary capacity, those adults have a responsibility to keep children and young people safe and to protect them from sexual, physical and emotional harm and neglect.
+Whether working in a paid or voluntary capacity, those adults have a responsibility to keep children and young people safe and to protect them from sexual, physical and emotional harm, neglect and contextual safeguarding concerns including sexual and criminal exploitation.
 Children and young people have a right to be safe and to be treated with respect and dignity.
 It follows that trusted adults are expected to take reasonable steps to ensure the safety and well-being of children and young people.
 Failure to do so may be regarded as professional misconduct.

-The safeguarding culture of a school is, in part, exercised through the development of respectful, caring and professional relationships between adults and children and young people.
+The safeguarding culture of a school or setting is, in part, exercised through the development of respectful, caring and professional relationships between adults and children and young people.
 It is also exercised through the behaviour of adults, which at all times should demonstrate integrity, maturity and good judgement.
-This means that this Code: